 We chose to stay in Astoria, OR for a few reasons, We were headed to Long Beach the next day so this was good middle ground, and we used Chase Ultimate Rewards points to book ;).
 The city of Astoria sits right on the Columbia River.
 We stayed at the Holiday Inn Express, which had a great view of the river and the bridge into Washington.
 The hotel had bikes to rent for rides along the riverfront, and even a small area to wade in the water.
 My kids loved seeing how low the tide got throughout our short stay at this hotel.

 We chose to grab a quick lunch at Wayfarer because it was directly on Cannon Beach.
 Reviews were decent for the restaurant, but the food was only okay.

 Fort George Brewery is located in Astoria, OR.
-We had to drive from our hotel, but it was only about 5 minutes and parking was easy.
-The restaurant does not accept reservations and we had a 30 minute wait.
+We had to drive from our hotel, but it was only about 5 minutes and the parking was easy.
+The restaurant does not accept reservations and we had a 30-minute wait.
 This was not bad at all because we could have a beer and play corn-hole with the kids outside while we waited.
 The beer at Fort George was great!
 So great we even took some home.
 They had a kids menu which is always a major plus.
 We liked the food a lot and would definitely return.

 Read more on this weekend trip when we spent the second day visiting the Long Beach Peninsula in Washington!